apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

     <config-property-value>xbean:broker-config.xml</config-property-value>
   </config-property>
 ```
-This change tells the ActiveMQ Classic RAR to read a configuration file named `broker-config.xml` (the `xbean:` that proceeds the filename is simply a hint to class doing the reading of the configuration file) which is located on the CLASSPATH.
+This change tells the ActiveMQ RAR to read a configuration file named `broker-config.xml` (the `xbean:` that proceeds the filename is simply a hint to class doing the reading of the configuration file) which is located on the CLASSPATH.
 In this case, the `broker-config.xml` file is located in the `activemq-ra.rar` directory.
 Save the changes to that file and then open the `broker-config.xml` file.

-The `broker-config.xml` file _is_ the ActiveMQ Classic configuration file.
-This is the file used to configure ActiveMQ Classic.
+The `broker-config.xml` file _is_ the ActiveMQ configuration file.
+This is the file used to configure ActiveMQ.
 The default contents of this file are usable, but should be customized to suit your environment.
 There are several items of note about this configuration.
 The most prominent sections to note in this file are the `<persistenceAdapter>` element and the `<transportConnectors>` and `<networkConnectors>` elements as seen below:

 `broker-config.xml**
 ```xml